 Our goal with Transmit has always been to be the fastest and most user-friendly file transfer client on the market.
-When tuning Transmit we ask ourselves, “how fast can we make this transfer a file?”.
+When tuning Transmit we ask ourselves, “How fast can we make this transfer a file?”.
 In simple terms, that means we aren’t going to artificially limit the file transfer speed, we feel most users want their files transferred as quickly as possible.
 That’s all well and good you might say, but why does Transmit use over 100% of my CPU when transferring a file?
-In this article, we’ll be focusing on SFTP performance since it is the most popular and most processor intensive protocol Transmit supports.
+Below, we’ll be focusing on SFTP performance since it is the most popular and most processor intensive protocol Transmit supports.

 There are three main factors that can influence SFTP performance of Transmit: CPU, hard drive and network speed.
 With PCIe SSD hard drives, modern networking speeds and multiple core CPUs, we have a lot of potential power at our disposal.
 In the SFTP protocol there is a lot going on to keep your data secure and files transferring quickly.
 Let’s start from the bottom up.

 The SSH protocol, what SFTP is built upon, uses relatively small blocks of data when requesting files from a server.
 For each file chunk we read, we must first send a request for it, then the server sends a reply with the data.
 Since these blocks are small, we must send and receive a lot of requests.
 Transmit uses a concept called pipelining to speed up network activity so it’s not waiting for the server to reply to a request before sending the next request.
 This adds considerable networking and CPU overhead, but also speeds up transfers by orders of magnitude.
 Second, each block of data sent and received is encrypted using the latest encryption techniques.
 Lastly, reading and writing data on a fast network simply takes CPU time; the data is coming and going quickly.

 Here is a rough breakdown of what Transmit is doing with a single CPU core when downloading a large file*: